30+ Years Of Divorce Law Experience & 98% Client Satisfaction Rate—

 For any orders relating to children, the court considers the best interests of the children.

-The Court will usually order for joint custody as it usually considers it to be in the best interests of the children to have both parents in their lives and co-parenting is strongly encouraged.
-Sole custody will only be awarded on rare occasions, such as where there has been abuse of the children by one parent or where the relationship of parties are so acrimonious that cooperation is impossible even after mediation and counselling, and this lack of cooperation is harmful to the children.
+The court generally prefers joint custody as it considers this to be in the best interests of the child.
+Having both parents actively involved supports the child’s emotional and developmental needs, and co-parenting is strongly encouraged.
+Sole custody is only granted in exceptional circumstances—such as when one parent has abused the child, or when the parents’ relationship is so acrimonious that cooperation is impossible, even after attempts at counselling and mediation.
+In such cases, the lack of cooperation is seen as harmful to the child’s well-being.

 The Court can either award care and control to one parent or shared care and control to both parents.
 In very rare and unusual circumstances where there are several children, the Court may also award split care and control.
 However, this is very rare, as the Court rarely deems it to be in the best interests of the children to split them up.